conan-io/docs/reference/conanfile/running_and_output.rst

     Indicates that a serious issue has occurred that prevents the system or application from continuing to function correctly.
 Typically, this represents a failure in the normal flow of execution, such as a service crash or a critical exception.
+    Notice that if the user has set the ``core:warnings_as_errors`` configuration, this will raise an exception when the output is printed, so that the error does not pass unnoticed.

 * **warning(msg, warn_tag=None)**:
     Highlights a potential issue that, while not stopping the system, could cause problems in the future or under certain conditions.
 Warnings signal abnormal situations that should be reviewed but don’t necessarily cause an immediate halt in operations.
+    Notice that if the tag matches the pattern in the ``core:warnings_as_errors`` configuration, and is not skipped, this will be upgraded to an error, and raise an exception when the output is printed, so that the error does not pass unnoticed.

 * **success(msg)**:
     Shows that an operation has been completed successfully.
 This type of message is useful to confirm